eclipse-pass/main/docs/infra/digitalocean.md

 # PASS Digital Ocean Deployment

-This will document how to run PASS in [Digital Ocean](https://www.digitalocean.com) as well as how to use [Digital Ocean](https://www.digitalocean.com) as a droplet as [Self-Hosted GitHub Runners](/docs/infra/self_hosted_github_runners.md).
+This will document how to run PASS in [Digital Ocean](https://www.digitalocean.com) as [Self-Hosted GitHub Runners](/docs/infra/self_hosted_github_runners.md).

 ## Create Server